-The porch of the listed barn serving as a church hall holds a clue to a nearby geocache and the Grade ll listed base of a 15th Century octagonal wayside cross stands in the churchyard 15.
-This originally stood at the junction of Offerton Lane and Pershore Lane; modern metal features have been added.
+The Grade II listed barn serves as a church hall and the Grade II listed base of of a 15th Century octagonal wayside cross stands in the churchyard 15.
+This originally stood at the junction of Offerton Lane and Pershore Lane and was removed to the churchyard when the canal was constructed; modern metal features have been added.

 Walk down the steps past the cross and you are now in St Nicholas Lane, Point C.

 But why not pause for a picnic in Hillwood Meadow, with its entrance to the east side of the churchyard through the field-gate?
 It’s a haven for wildlife – perhaps you may encounter a slow-worm ?!

 Heading towards Lyppard Hub, Point A via Point D, walk west along the lane (away from the Church) and turn left as you reach Hastings Drive, alongside the stream which runs beside the grassy strip.
 Follow this track and stream 16 crossing Stafford Avenue; keep following the stream as the path winds between tall oaks 17, emerging briefly beside Hastings Drive then hugging the stream again, until it merges with a tarmac path..